-My video below now has more than 1.3 million hits on Moe Shama’s Facebook page.
+This video story now has more than 1.5 million hits on Moe Shama’s Facebook page.

 Video produced by Mychaylo Prystupa, using cell phone videos shot by Moe Shama and family.

 By Mychaylo Prystupa, May 1, 2016

 When Chicago Muslim Moe Shama posted his now viral road trip video on April 3rd showing himself, his hijab-wearing wife, and his kids lip-synching in their SUV to one of the greatest rock anthems in history — “We Will Rock You” —he knew he was striking a political chord.